OpenXAIProject/pnpxai/docs/index.md

-# Welcome to MkDocs
+# Welcome to Plug & Play XAI Platform

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Here you can find documentation for the `pnpxai` library.

 ## Commands